|

 Description

-represents a memory-mapped file object.
+The opaque structurePRFileMap represents a memory-mapped file object.
 Before

 actually mapping a file to memory, you must create a memory-mapped file object

-, which returns a pointer to PRFileMap
+by calling PR_CreateFileMap, which returns a pointer to PRFileMap.
+Then sections

-of the file can be mapped into memory by passing the PRFileMap
+of the file can be mapped into memory by passing the PRFileMap pointer to

-.
+PR_MemMap.
 The memory-mapped file object is closed by passing the PRFileMap

-pointer to PR_CloseFileMap
+pointer to PR_CloseFileMap.

 Offset Interpretation for Seek Functions